hamzamsalah/hamzamsalah.github.io/my_projects/project20.md

 ### Project Overview

 Developed a predictive model to identify high-risk inventory items 24 hours in advance.
-Lacking access to realistic data, I utilized Python to engineer a synthetic dataset that mimics real-world retail dynamics, including seasonal demand and random inventory errors.
-I then trained a Logistic Regression classifier on this data, achieving an F1-Score of 0.83.
+Lacking access to realistic data.
+I trained a Logistic Regression classifier on this data, achieving an F1-Score of 0.83.

 #### Key Insights